Get free quotes for infrared panels

 Installing infrared underfloor heating

-Before we get into the nitty-gritty of infrared, let’s discuss underfloor heating.
-An underfloor heating system does exactly what it says on the tin – it literally heats your home through a system that is installed under the property’s flooring.
+Before we get into the infrared nitty-gritty, let’s discuss underfloor heating.
+An underfloor heating system does exactly what it says on the tin—it heats your home through a system installed under the property’s flooring.

-This modern heating technology is designed to keep properties warm in a more economical and effective way than convection heating.
-It does this by dispersing low-wattage energy evenly across a large surface area, which then warms the room.
+This modern heating technology is designed to keep properties warm more economically and effectively than convection heating.
+It does this by evenly dispersing low-wattage energy across a large surface area, warming the room.

 Manufacturers have now paired this underfloor heating system with the relatively new concept of infrared heating.
-These infrared underfloor heating systems work in the same way as electric underfloor heating systems, except they use radiant heating, which transfers heat to objects and people directly, rather than heating the air.
+These infrared underfloor heating systems work like electric underfloor heating systems, except they use radiant heating, directly transferring heat to objects and people rather than heating the air.

 And if you’d like to consider other alternatives, you can check out our page on infrared wallpaper.

-Infrared underfloor heating generally costs around £75 per square metre, according to Checkatrade.
-Considering the average UK living room is 17.1 square metres, it could cost you around £1,282 just to install infrared underfloor heating in this one room.
+Infrared underfloor heating generally costs around £73 (or between £60 and £85) per square metre, according to Checkatrade.
+Considering the average UK living room is 17.1 square metres, it could cost you around £1,250 just to install infrared underfloor heating in this one room.

-It’s also important to take labour costs into account when installing any underfloor heating system.
+It’s also important to consider labour costs when installing any underfloor heating system.
+This may or may not be included in any quotes you receive, so check them with a fine toothcomb.

 Want a better idea about how cost-effective underfloor infrared heating is?
 Check out our infrared heating panel costs page to compare prices.

-When it comes to infrared underfloor heating, most people choose to install infrared film, which is laid under the flooring.
+Regarding infrared underfloor heating, most people choose to install infrared film under the flooring.

 Once the existing flooring has been removed, the infrared film can be installed in a few simple steps:

-1. Prepare the base – Before the installer can make a start with the infrared heating film, they’ll need to place a layer of insulating material onto the base, which will prevent any heat from escaping through the floor slabs
+• Prepare the base—Before the installer can start installing the infrared heating film, they’ll need to place a layer of insulating material on the base, which will prevent heat from escaping through the floor slabs.

-2. Lay out the infrared system – Once the base is done, the installer will need to roll out the infrared heating film and cut it into individual fragments, which should be laid out across the room
+• Lay out the infrared system – Once the base is done, the installer will need to roll out the infrared heating film and cut it into individual fragments, which should be laid across the room.

-3. Connect the system to an electrical circuit – The installer will then connect a conductor to a copper clamp on each infrared film strip, which enables electrical current
+• Connect the system to an electrical circuit—The installer will then connect a conductor to a copper clamp on each infrared film strip, enabling electrical current.

-4. Mount the control device – To make sure the heat regulator works properly, the installer will then fix a thermal sensor underneath the sheet of films
+• Mount the control device—The installer will then fix a thermal sensor underneath the sheet of films to ensure the heat regulator works properly.

 Underfloor infrared heating